Quarter Master General’s Chest

 Who Was Colonel Timothy Pickering?

-Etching of Thomas Pickering, c.
+Etching of Timothy Pickering, c.
 1845.
 From the American Independence Museum’s Collection

 Did You Know?